Title and statement of responsibility area

 Terms governing use, reproduction, and publication

 Permission to study archival records does not extend to publication or display rights.
-The researcher must request this permission in writing from St. Joseph's Healthcare London.
+The researcher must request this permission in writing from The Congregation of the Sisters of St. Joseph in Canada Archives.

 A file and series list is available.